cecileane/simulation-hiddenparalogy-ratevariation/note.md

       --If yes, choose the smallest k level with a big improvmennt in log-likelihood score --If no, follow the process in workflow 1 to determine the best fit graphs

-3) Change SnaQ to run boostrap
+3) Change SnaQ to run boostrap --> Done
+  Depending on the number of findgraph to be run, maybe we want to increase the hmax of snaq as well?